I was just told, snerdly, tell me if you knew this.

 I just wear some brains.

-Let's just get some braces.
+Let's just get some brains.

-People we can look up to.
+Some people we can look up to.

 How are you?

-We at twoifytea.com, best iced tea in the country, and that's no brag, and it's not a sales pitch, it's the absolute fact we deal with fact here.
+We at 2ifbytea.com, best iced tea in the country, and that's no brag, and it's not a sales pitch, it's the absolute fact.

-We at 2ifbytea.com figured what could be better than actually helping somebody escape, sending you on an escape, not just an in your mind escape, like a movie.
+We at 2ifbytea.com figured what could be better than actually helping somebody escape, sending you on an escape, not just an in-your-mind escape, like a movie.

 This is the real deal, a real escape.

-For example, where else can you experience fine dining, Broadway shows, 3D movies, rock climbing, spa treatments, and more, all in one beautiful location while moving.
+For example, where else can you experience fine dining, Broadway shows, 3D movies, rock climbing, spa treatments, and more, all in one beautiful location while moving?

 Where can that happen?